 You have the option to take a riverboat cruise along the Mississippi River.
 This is a great way to see the Arch from the river.

 There are several cruise options.
-Riverboat tours are offered from March 2 to December 1 and ticket prices start at $19.
-Visit the official website for full details.
+Riverboat tours are offered from March through November and ticket prices start at $24.

 Here is our itinerary and it worked out great for us.
 However, we did not do the riverboat cruise since it was not being offered during our visit in February (giant chunks of ice were flowing down the Mississippi River and temperatures were sub-freezing…not ideal conditions for a riverboat cruise).